brianhigh/research-computing/regex.md

 \\n       | newline (an end-of-line character)
 \\d       | digit
 .         | any character except end-of-line characters

-The backslash character \ gives special meaning to an ordinary character.

 ## Custom character classes